vcruzdesigns/june/README.md

 # Tapico Typer

+NOTE: The rest of this ReadMe is unedited from when I forked it from the Zerowriter project (check it out! https://github.com/zerowriter/zerowriter1).

 An easy, DIY eink typewriter running on a raspberry pi zero.
 Perfect for beginners.

 This project is open-source.
 Do whatever you want with it.
 Please note the display drivers and waveshare code belongs to them.
 But buy their displays, they rock.